Skip to main content

 How it works

-With CLAUDE.md in place and the MCP server configured, when you ask Claude Code to write Connect code it:
+When you ask Claude Code to write Connect code, it:

 1. Detects your SDK language and version via resolveConnectEnvironment